Universal Approximation with XL MIMO Systems: OTA Classification via Trainable Analog Combining: XL MIMO Learning Machines

+We consider a standard formulation of \gls{EI}, where a lightweight \gls{TX} observes correlated data instances through its sensors, and intends to transmit a computable feature of them to the \gls{RX}.
+A data set $\mathcal{D} \triangleq \{ (\mathbf{x}^{(i)}, t^{(i)})\}_{i=1}^{D}$ of $D$ observation vectors $\mathbf{x}^{(i)} \triangleq [x^{(i)}_1, \dots, x^{(i)}_d]^\top \in \mathbb{R}^{d \times 1}$, paired with their corresponding target values $t^{(i)} \in \mathbb{R}$, is available prior to the training process.
+During the OTA supervised training phase, a mapping function between observations and targets $\hat{t} = f_{\mathbf{w}}(\mathbf{x})$ needs to be learned in one shot, that is parametrized by the analog combining vector $\mathbf{w}$.
 The computations involved within $f_{\mathbf{w}}(\cdot)$ take place exclusively \gls{OTA} combinedly with analog processing at the \gls{RX}.
 In fact, the proposed model is expressed as a form of an \gls{SLFN}, where no processing takes place at the \gls{TX} other than what is required for analog transmission, as described in the sequel.
 Notwithstanding its parsimony, this choice has been made to investigate the theoretical characteristics of \gls{OTA} learning instead of proposing a more potent model.
 In particular, the \gls{TX} uses $N_t = d+1$ antennas to transmit the signal $\mathbf{\tilde{x}}^{(i)} \in \mathbb{R}^{d+1 \times 1}$, every element of which corresponds to the uncoded element of the observation vector $\mathbf{x}^{(i)}$, appended by $1$, i.e., $\mathbf{\tilde{x}}^{(i)} \triangleq [x^{(i)}_1, \dots, x^{(i)}_d,1]^\top$.
-To align with the relevant literature (e.g., \cite{Huang_ELM_2006, Huang_Activation}), we consider only real-valued channels; the respective parts of their channel coefficients and \gls{AWGN} are denoted as $\mathbf{H}^{\rm r}$ and $\mathbf{\tilde{n}}_r$.
-Leveraging~\eqref{eq:received signal} and considering the high \gls{SNR} regime where the \gls{AWGN} $\mathbf{\tilde{n}}$ may be ignored, the \gls{OTA} transmission acts as \gls{SLFN}'s hidden linear layer, where the received signal may be expressed as follows:
+Despite work focusing on \glspl{ELM} on the complex domain~\cite{Complex_DNNs_Review}, we exclusively consider real-valued models, since they lend themselves more directly to theoretical investigations~\cite{Huang_ELM_2006, Huang_Activation} and are compatible with the utilized activation function.
+Therefore, only the real parts of the channel coefficients and \gls{AWGN}, which are denoted as $\mathbf{H}^{\rm r}$ and $\mathbf{\tilde{n}}_r$, are needed.
+Leveraging~\eqref{eq:received signal} and considering the high \gls{SNR} regime where the \gls{AWGN} may be ignored, the \gls{OTA} transmission acts as \gls{SLFN}'s hidden linear layer, with the received signal be expressed as:

 where $\mathbf{H}^{\rm r}_{:,1:d}$ and $\mathbf{h}^{\rm r}_{:,d+1}$ denote the first $d$ columns and the last ($d+1$) column of $\mathbf{H}^{\rm r}$, respectively, and the right hand side of~\eqref{eq:hidden-layer-output} is given to illustrate the implicit bias term of standard \glspl{SLFN} which arises due to the inclusion of the element $1$ on $\mathbf{\tilde{x}}^{(i)}$.
 Next, each component of $\mathbf{\tilde{y}}^{(i)}$ is passed by the soft thresholding component described in Section~\ref{sec:analog-combining} which is used as a nonlinear activation function for the hidden layer.
 Finally, the linear combiner $\mathbf{w}$ (now seen as an $N_r$-dimensional real vector), acts as the trainable model weight: